 To optimize your internal links, use keyword-focused anchor text.
 The link should go to the most relevant pages that cover the keyword topic.

 Need help with on-page optimization?
-Check out our On-Page SEO Services.
+Check out our on-page SEO services.

-External links to reputable sources
+14. External links

 External links — not to be confused with backlinks, an off-page SEO factor — allow you to build authority.
-By linking to other reputable sites, you signal to Google that your own content is reputable.

 Citing and linking to source material shows readers you did your research to ensure accuracy.
 These external links can also provide additional context and a more in-depth look at an adjacent topic.

-Don’t link to competitors or a post that’s targeting the exact topic s you’re writing about.
+Don’t link to competitors or a post that’s targeting the exact topics you’re writing about.
 And when linking to an outside source, avoid using your target keywords in the anchor text.

 If you have a brick-and-mortar business or one that operates in certain geographic areas, optimize your site for local SEO.
-Driving organic traffic from a specific location requires using targeted keywords containing the location in it.

 For example: “used auto cars in San Antonio, TX”

 A great example of local SEO in action is our client, Happy Ears Hearing Center.
 They worked with us for SEO services to bring in more local clients needing its services.
-Part of that SEO strategy was creating pages for each of its Arizona locations.

 Each page targeted geographically focused SEO keywords like “hearing aids Mesa, AZ” and “Mesa, AZ hearing aid repair” to bring in more local customers.
 This SEO technique resulted in an increase of local conversions by nearly 44%.